 “We had a lovely time.
 A family with children close in age to ours stayed for just one night on their way through.
 Our children played, we enjoyed dinner together, and would recommend it!” - Noreen, USA

 “We have completed a hospitality exchange many times and it was a great experience meeting people in person.
 It was a great time to share with like minded, travel loving people in our home.” - Malgorzata, IrelandLearn more about HomeExchange

-If you’re ready to try your hand at this unique way to travel and home exchange, then don’t hesitate to create a designated listing for the room or area you would like to offer up for a guest and to join our hospitality exchange group!
-There, you’ll find people who are also interested in or are even experts at hospitality exchanges.
+If you’re ready to try your hand at this unique way to travel and would like to get started on your next vacation home exchange, then don’t hesitate to create a designated listing for the room or area you would like to offer up for a guest and to join our hospitality exchange group!
+There, you’ll find people who are also interested in or are even experts at hospitality exchanges that you can swap with.
+You'll be surprised how much easier it is than renting a room in a house or paying for an entire vacation rental.
 Get ready for an adventure of your own where you’ll make new friends and live like a local with the help of your kind hosts!